 Preparing your bike for a Cobbled Classic Sportive

 So you’ve decided to take your own bike.
-Roadcyclinguk did a great article last year looking at how the pros have their bikes setup for riding the Classics, but what about us mere mortals?
+Roadcyclinguk have a great article looking at how the pros have their bikes setup for riding the Classics, but what about us mere mortals?

-On the topic of pinch flats, Cycling weekly published an article last year on converting inner tubes to work with tubeless tire sealant.
+On the topic of pinch flats, Cycling weekly published a handy article on converting inner tubes to work with tubeless tire sealant.
 While an interesting idea, when a member of the YJ team tried it out last winter we just ended up with white goop all over the office carpet.
-Your results may vary.
+Your results may, hopefully, vary.

 If you have upgraded to a pair of carbon wheels, you are going to want to swap back to the aluminium pair your bike came with, or borrow a spare pair.
 Running at a low tire pressure on rough surface presents the danger of your wheel rim contacting the edge of a bump as you ride over it.
 While an aluminium rim will likely bounce off, this is exactly the sort of collision that will crack a carbon wheel.